About Us | Chapters | Advertising

 A. Yes.
-On April 30, 2021, the Department of Consumer Affairs issued a waiver extension permitting all Registered Associates, regardless of the setting in which they are working, to obtain supervision via two-way, real-time videoconferencing.
+On August 31, 2021, the Department of Consumer Affairs issued a waiver extension permitting all Registered Associates, regardless of the setting in which they are working, to obtain supervision via two-way, real-time videoconferencing.
 This waiver does not permit telephonic supervision of any pre-licensee under any circumstances.
-The waiver has been extended to now expire on June 30, 2021.
+The waiver is now set to expire on October 31, 2021.
 For more information see the BBS FAQ regarding this waiver.

 C. Liccensee Renewal FAQs

 Q. What if my license expires between June 1, 2021, and July 31, 2021, and I am unable to finish my required continuing education units?